 If your child asks you if he can paint a picture, and you say yes, but specify that he has to clean up the mess when he is done, are you going to then clean up the mess for him because when it's time to do the actual work of clean up, he whines about having to do his part, which was stated beforehand?

-I think it makes it confusing to try to mix goals.
+Situations look muddy when there are multiple incompatible goals.
 The goals above are 1) giving a child an opportunity to be creative and 2) to learn to stick to promises.